It’s something that nobody likes to talk about, but suffering chronic pain very often goes hand in hand with gastrointestinal and/or urinary problems.

 A lawyer’s perspective

 For people suffering chronic pain conditions who find themselves in litigation, their lawyer must be alert to the possibility of gastro and urinary symptoms.
-At the very least they should ask their client the right questions.
+At the very least they should ask their client the right questions, but sadly this seems to happen rarely.

 Depending on the nature of those symptoms, it may be necessary to obtain expert evidence from a colorectal surgeon and/or a urologist.
-Not only is this crucial to establishing the likely cause of those symptoms (ie the direct or indirect link to the primary pain condition), but specific treatment options must to be considered.
+Not only is this crucial to establishing the likely cause of those symptoms (ie whether there is a direct or indirect link to the primary pain condition), but also it is only by taking specialist advice that specific treatment options can then be considered.
+The cost of specialist colorectal and/or urological treatment on a private basis may well be recoverable as part of the compensation claim, possibly even by way of an interim payment to fund that treatment before the claim settles.

 You may also be interested in the following articles: